backstage/backstage/packages/backend-common/api-report.md

 import { LoggerService } from '@backstage/backend-plugin-api';
 import { MergeResult } from 'isomorphic-git';
 import { PermissionsService } from '@backstage/backend-plugin-api';
-import { DatabaseService as PluginDatabaseManager } from '@backstage/backend-plugin-api';
 import { PluginMetadataService } from '@backstage/backend-plugin-api';
 import { PushResult } from 'isomorphic-git';
 import { Readable } from 'stream';